piers-sinclair/pierssinclair.github.io/_posts/2024-08-04-System-Design-in-Azure-for-clients-cloud-file-sharing-system.md

 Our system's availability will be critical because users will want access to their documents anytime.

-On the other hand, consistency is important because if there are updates to a file, the users need to be notified of that ASAP to avoid conflicts.
+On the other hand, consistency is important because if there are updates to a file, the users must be notified ASAP to avoid conflicts.

 According to [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem), a distributed system can only achieve two out of the three guarantees: Consistency, Availability, and Partition Tolerance.
 Partition tolerance is essential in distributed systems, meaning we must choose between consistency and availability.